 These dolphins appear to have a very narrow habitat niche generally occurring within 2km of shore and in water less than 15m deep.

-In Tanzania, IO humpback dolphins are known to occur in some near-shore areas, but their presence is uncertain for several hundred kilometers of coastline, making informed conservation planning impossible.
+In Tanzania, Indian Ocean (IO) humpback dolphins are known to occur in some near-shore areas, but their presence is uncertain for several hundred kilometers of coastline, making informed conservation planning impossible.
 While their range is believed to extend from South Africa to India in the Western Indian Ocean, they appear to have a very narrow niche generally occurring within 2km of shore and in water less than 25m deep.
-(Sousa plumbea is not yet formally IUCN Red Listed but has been proposed as Endangered.)
+Sousa plumbea is classified as Endangered by the IUCN Red List.

 The IO humpback dolphins restricted, shallow-water habitat makes them very vulnerable to capture in fishing gear as well as hunting.
 Given that only small, isolated populations have been recorded in Tanzania, there is an urgent need to develop a conservation strategy based on sound research.

-Photo-identification using dorsal fin scars is being used to understand the connectivity between areas of IO humpback dolphin concentration throughout East Africa.
-This research is being analysed to determine the most appropriate units for the dolphins’ conservation.
-Establishment of the bilateral ‘East African Cetacean Working Group’ is in progress, in order to provide a mechanism for data sharing (photo id and genetic samples) between countries and research groups.
-This will allow us to answer important questions about long-range movements of these dolphins across international boundaries and understand more about isolated island populations.
-Understanding the impact of fisheries and other human activities on populations, as well as designing protected areas and conservation initiatives are key goals.
+Photo-identification using dorsal fin scars was used to understand the connectivity between areas of IO humpback dolphin concentration throughout East Africa.
+A bilateral ‘East African Cetacean Working Group’ was established to provide a mechanism for data sharing (photo id and genetic samples) between countries and research groups.
+This explored important questions about long-range movements of these dolphins across international boundaries and among isolated island populations.
+Understanding the impact of fisheries and other human activities on IO humpback dolphin populations are key to conservation planning.